bradtaniguchi/RoomRenter/README.md

 ---
 **Installation**

-You will need to install python 2.7 and nodejs to support this program.
-Python2.7 is utilized to build some critical dependencies.
-With these two external dependencies installed the program can install and compile the rest.
-This may take some time.

-Installation can be done with a single nodejs command, depending on platform:
+Installation can be done with a single nodejs command:

-`npm run buildLinux`
-or
-`npm run buildWin`
+`npm install`

 If it looks like it freezes at `node scripts /install.js` give it more time.